 Megan Y. Carannante is co-chair of the firm’s Labor, Employment Law and Employee Benefits Department.
 Clients rely on her extensive experience as a seasoned litigator and counselor, to help them proactively resolve business, employment and construction disputes as quickly and favorably as possible.
 Clients appreciate her keen understanding of their desire to focus on business and minimize the costs associated with protracted litigation.

-Megan represents a wide variety of different clients from small business owners to Fortune 500 companies in state and federal court, mediation and arbitration.
-She also regularly represents employers before the Connecticut Commission on Human Rights and Opportunities and other state and federal agencies.
-A former Connecticut Appellate Court clerk, Megan also has significant appellate experience.
+Megan represents clients ranging from small business owners to Fortune 500 companies in state and federal court, mediation and arbitration.
+She regularly represents employers before the Connecticut Commission on Human Rights and Opportunities and other state and federal agencies.
+A former Connecticut Appellate Court clerk, Megan has significant appellate experience.
 She is admitted to practice in Massachusetts and New York as well as Connecticut and regularly represents clients in these jurisdictions.

 Featured in the firm's centennial years' annual report, Megan recognizes, above all else, that communication and responsiveness are paramount and strives to keep her clients involved and informed throughout the duration of their alliance.

 Connecticut Bar Association - Member, Construction, Labor and Employment, and Women in Law Sections

 Oliver Ellsworth Inn of Court